BPresseisen/TriviaGame/README.md

 As the user proceeds, there is a gameBoard which tracks scores for correct, incorrect, and skipped.
 There are additional buttons to skip questions and reset the game as desired.

+Future development plans include the following mods:

+(1) greater mobile responsiveness (2) refactorization of the called functions.
+At this point the called function is on each image's onClick even, thus not fullying utilizing the 'this' alias and assignment of a value from an stored attribute/data-value on the image and lastly at the game's conclusion; (3) there would be two resulting images drawn to the screen depending on the outcome: win or lose.
+These images have been identified and will be added this week (2019_April07) in time for this submission.
+If not, shortly thereafer.

+Here is the deployed link:

+ABOUT THE DESIGN:

+variables, called functions and onClick events all contribute to the deployment.